Culture of Estonia: Education

-Way of life
+Way of Living

 Historical aspects

 The area of modern Estonia has historically been inhabited by the same people as today, mostly speakers of Estonian, but some minorities, such as Russians, have immigrated more recently.
-Before the Great Northern War, Estonia was considered as on the periphery of the Swedish empire, then it was incorporated into the Russian Empire (and later the Soviet Union).
-Although it was ruled at times by both Sweden and Russia, and while the Baltic Germans who governed Estonia enjoyed considerable autonomy with the administrative language being German, the indigenous population retained their native language and culture.
+Although Estonia has been ruled by several different countries, for a long time the elite and ruling class of society were the Baltic Germans, especially the German-speaking nobility.
+Even though the Baltic Germans enjoyed considerable autonomy under foreign with the administrative language being mostly German, the indigenous population retained their native language and culture.

 The formation of a more defined Estonian cultural identity in the modern sense was accelerated in the 19th century, during the period of overall national Romanticism and Nationalism in Europe.
 Support from the German-speaking Estophiles in upper strata of Estonian society for a separate Estonian identity led to the Estonian Age of Awakening.

 Some pagan aspects of culture, such as storytelling traditions, have survived to modern times, and are generally more popular in South Estonia.